whip8466/angular-CRUD/README.md

 # angular-CRUD
 This is like SPA(single page web application).

-This  demo is good for biegginer.
+This  demo is good for beginner.

 here I designed Angular form and Table. user can insert or update record using same form only.